Oh Promise Me: Lyrics

 No love less perfect than a life with thee;

 Oh, promise me!
 Oh, promise me!

 Use in film and television

-The song has made many appearances in films and on television shows where weddings or funerals are taking place - Edith Bunker sings it a wedding for two people from the rest home where she worked in a season eight episode of All in the Family, Eunice sings it at a family wedding in season one of Mama's Family, and it is performed at Diana's wedding in Anne of Green Gables: The Sequel.
+The song has made many appearances in films and on television shows where weddings or funerals are taking place - Edith Bunker sings it at a wedding for two people from the rest home where she worked in a season eight episode of All in the Family, Eunice sings it at a family wedding in season one of Mama's Family, and it is performed at Diana's wedding in Anne of Green Gables: The Sequel.

 Julie Andrews performs the song in the black comedy film, S.O.B.
 (1981) directed by Blake Edwards.